decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 The inputted disclosed messages (`disclosed_messages`) MUST be supplied to this operation in the same order as they had as part of the `messages` input of the `CoreSign` operation defined in (#coresign).
 Similarly, the indexes of the disclosed messages (`disclosed_indexes`) MUST be the same and in the same order as the `disclosed_indexes` input of `CoreProofGen` ((#coreproofgen)).
 Failure to comply with these requirements will result to the proof verification procedure returning INVALID.

 The operation works by first initializing the proof verification procedure using the `ProofVerifyInit` subroutine defined in (#proof-verification-initialization).
 The result will be inputted to the challenge calculation operation (`ProofChallengeCalculate`, defined in (#challenge-calculation)).
-The resulting challenge and the 2 first components of the received proof (points of G1) will be checked for correctness (steps 5 and 6 in the following procedure), to verify the proof.
+The resulting challenge and the two first components of the received proof (points of G1) will be checked for correctness (steps 5 and 6 in the following procedure), to verify the proof.

 ```
 result = CoreProofVerify(PK, proof, generators, header, ph,